Another quick check in with Rene!

 Freshest water, and they

-Will never be sick or in pain
+Will never be sick

 Or alone ever again.
 And